xing/hops/packages/build-config/readme.md

 | `png` `gif` `jpeg` `jpg` `webp` | Same as above, except when a file of this type is smaller than 10kb in size.
 In that case, it will be converted to a base64-encoded data URL and embedded inline in the referencing document |
 | `json` | Files of this type are loaded and their content is returned |
 | `tpl` | Files of this type are parsed by [_.template](https://lodash.com/docs/4.17.4#template) and their content is returned as a function.
 By providing such a file, you can override the default template provided by [hops-react](https://www.npmjs.com/package/hops-react) |

-## Custom Webpack configuration
-Webpack configurations can be nasty to handle, therefore we recommend using [webpack-merge](https://www.npmjs.com/package/webpack-merge) if you want to extend one of the existing Webpack configurations.